Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Anticipative Portfolio Optimization (APO)

-We aim to describe properties and compare the methods we used through the values of the problem with different values of $b$, the final value of the driving Brownian process.
-To get close-form expressions, we consider the case in which the parameters are constant.
+Now we aim to describe the properties and compare the methods we have used through this manuscript for optimizing the insider portfolio.
+We start with the case where the final value of the driving Brownian process, $b$, is constant.
+To obtain closed-form expressions, we consider the model parameters to be constant, too.

-In the previous sections, we obtained explicit expressions of optimal portfolios and values of the problem for which shorting was allowed, except in the final case (for which shorting prevented optimality).
-Therefore, in order to obtain a full comparison of them, we need to impose the no-shorting condition to all.
+In the previous sections, we obtained explicit expressions of optimal portfolios and values of the problem for which shorting was allowed, except in the final case (for which no-shorting permitted to interpret optimality).
+Therefore, in order to obtain a full comparison of the methods, we need to impose the no-shorting condition to all.
 We now show in detail how these expressions change when this condition is imposed.

 The optimal portfolio for an honest trader is